ktrutmann/MLA_Experiment_Code/Investment_Task/Readme.md

 periods and prices are shifted by one.
 So in round 1 price number 0 is displayed, and the price update that will be displayed is from 0 to 1.
 In the last round (n) the price is updated from price number n-1 to n.
 Further, to have all conditions within one app, there is a parallel "round management system".
-The variables for this are stored in the participant.vars dict:
+The variables for this are stored in the `participant.vars` dict:

 - `i_in_block` is the round number within this block (condition) starting from 0.
 - `i_block` the index of the condition in the condition_sequence starting with 0.
 - `condition` tracks the current condition name.
 - `skipper` is set to true to skip the last round of each block.
-This is because the price path will move one last time in the end.
+This is because the price path will move one last time in the end but that should not be a "tradable" round.

 ## Exported Data (Codebook)